 3. Currency Options

+The next step to setup WooCommerce is setting the currency options.
 In this section, you can add the currency in which you want your customers to pay for your products/services.
 Set the currency position, the number of decimals, the thousand and decimal separator, etc., as per your requirement.

 In this tab, you can select the settings options for the products you want to add to your eCommerce website.
 There are two types of options- (A) Measurements and (B) Reviews.
 By using the “Measurements” option, you can set the weight and dimensions units for your products.
 Enabling the “Reviews” option allows customers to rate your products and give their reviews.
 You can also only accept reviews from certified owners by using this setting.